OCEANS IN SPACE

 Distance from Earth: 2.687 billion miles

 Among the many stunning photos captured by NASA’s Voyager 2 probe as it toured the outer planets, the above image of Triton, captured in 1989, stands out.
 It was humanity’s first close-up look at Neptune’s largest moon, and shows in detail the coldest lunar or planetary surface in our solar system.
-Despite temperatures of -391 degrees Fahrenheit, researchers believe Triton’s icy shell could hide a vast subsurface ocean that melted when the moon was captured by Saturn’s massive gravity well.
+Despite temperatures of -391 degrees Fahrenheit, researchers believe Triton’s icy shell could hide a vast subsurface ocean that melted when after moon was captured by Neptune’s massive gravity well.

 “The story of oceans is the story of life.
 Oceans define our home planet, But more profound still, the story of our oceans envelops our home in a far larger context that reaches deep into the universe and places us in a rich family of ocean worlds that span our solar system and beyond”